EyeRunnMan-GameDev-Portfolio/com.eyerunnman.gridsys/docfx_project/index.md

 ## Usage

 **After cloning the repo :**
-- replace com.`org-name`.package-name with your org name in all file/dir names and their contents
+- replace com.`EyeRunnMan`.GridSys with your org name in all file/dir names and their contents
-- replace com.org-name.`package-name` with your package name in all files/dir names and their contents
+- replace com.EyeRunnMan.`GridSys` with your Grid System  in all files/dir names and their contents

 **To use packages in unity from npm registery :**
 <details>